angwa/glade-bank-transfer/README.md

-# Glade Pay - Bank Transfer in Laravel
+# Glade Pay - Bank Transfer Option in Laravel

 This package will enable customers make payment with bank transfer using Glade Api.
-This package uses [Guzzle](https://docs.guzzlephp.org/)).
+This package uses [Guzzle](https://docs.guzzlephp.org/).
 Guzzle is a PHP HTTP client that makes it easy to send HTTP requests and trivial to integrate with web services.

 ## Installation and usage